Blue Cross (animal charity): Operations

 On 26 January 2010, Blue Cross announced the proposed closure of the two animal adoption centres (Felixstowe and Northiam, East Sussex), both of which had been in existence for over 50 years.
 Final decisions on both sites were announced on 4 May 2010.
 After an extensive publicity campaign by locals, it was announced that plans to close the Felixstowe centre had been dropped.
 The Felixstowe centre was relocated to a brand new purpose-built site near Ipswich, Suffolk, in 2016 and can now care for double the number of pets as the previous site was able to care for.
-Blue Cross also opened a new animal adoption centre in Newport, south Wales, in 2016.
+Blue Cross also opened a new animal adoption centre in Newport, South Wales, in 2016.

 Partnerships

 The Irish Blue Cross is a related party of Blue Cross.

+The Blue Cross is an Advisory Member of the Animal Behaviour & Training Council (ABTC).

 Awards

 Medals have been awarded by Blue Cross to animals and people who have demonstrated bravery or heroism.
 While the first medals were awarded to people who helped to rescue animals, medals were awarded in 1918 to honour a number of horses which had served in the First World War.
 Medals were then given out between 1940 and 1951 to a number of dogs, including Juliana who reportedly extinguished an incendiary bomb by urinating on it.
 In 2006 Jake, a police explosives dog, was given the honour after helping to clear out the London Underground after the 7 July 2005 London bombings.
 In 2017, Staffordshire bull terrier Romeo received the Blue Cross Medal for being a therapy dog for stroke victims and dementia sufferers and donating blood.